Iskender Efendi; this is the chap who invented the Iskender Kebab in the northwest city of Bursa back in the 19th century.

 Iskender Kebab Recipe

-- 300 g entrecote marinated, very thinly sliced
+- 300 grams entrecote marinated, very thinly sliced

 - 4 thin green peppers

-- 2 tbsp olive oil 1 for marinade, 1 for frying
+- 2 tablespoons olive oil 1 for marinade, 1 for frying

 - pinch dried oregano